top of page

 The noun 'perforation' has its etymological origins in Latin and reflects the concept of creating intentional holes or openings in a material.
 It is derived from the Latin word 'perforatio,' which is formed from the verb 'perforare,' where 'per' means 'through,' and 'forare' means 'to bore' or 'to pierce.'
 In essence, 'perforatio' signifies the act of piercing through a substance to create holes.
 As this Latin term transitioned into Old French and later into Middle English, 'perforation' emerged to describe the process or result of creating holes, often with precision or for a specific purpose.
 The etymology of 'perforation' underscores its historical connection to the act of piercing and making holes, which has practical applications in various fields, from manufacturing to art and beyond.

-Quiz: Find the meaning of the noun perforation:
+Find the correct meaning of the noun perforation:

 Try Again!